-27. Does the authority seek or invite the views of third parties?
+18. Does the authority seek or invite the views of third parties?

-The public announcement by the PCA will establish a deadline of at least 10 business days for any interested third parties to submit observations.
+The public announcement by the PCA, mentioned in section 6.5 above, will establish a deadline of at least 10 business days for any interested third parties to submit observations.
 This will happen in all concentrations notified to the PCA, regardless of whether they raise competition law concerns.

-The PCA may also, during the course of the assessment procedure, request information from third parties, public or private entities, that it considers relevant to the evaluation of the concentration.
+The Authority may also, during the course of the assessment procedure, request information from third parties, public or private entities, that it considers relevant to the evaluation of the concentration.